tigerabrodi/qooper-react-exercise/README.md

 # Notes

+## Potential improvements

 - To improve the creation of a new task, I would add a submit button to the form to improve the user experience.
 We could e.g show the button as disabled if the input is empty.

 - Some more space between the input and error message would look nicer, but I stuck to the Figma design for now.

 - For Accessibility purposes, placeholders should be avoided as labels:

   - Screen readers all may not voice the placeholders.
   - Visibility: placeholders disappear when user types, so user may forget what the input is for.
   - Low contrast: placeholders typically have low contrast, so it may be hard to read for some users.

+## Improvements made

 - To give the user some feedback when creating/editing/deleting a task, I added a disabled state during submission states.

+- Since I'm using TypeScript, I didn't add JSDoc, but I added TSDoc comments to the components' props.
+This provides a nice developer experience when entering props of the component.

+- To improve the creation experience, I focus on the input once the user is done creating a task.
+This way, the user can continue creating tasks without having to click on the input again.

+## Testing

 - I added tests for the button component for the sake of the assignment.
 However, it didn't feel necessary because we don't gain any new confidence by testing it.
 It's a simple component and not e.g. an Accordion component where we could test the open/close state as the user interacts with it.
-- Since I'm using TypeScript, I didn't add JSDoc, but I added TSDoc comments to the components' props.
-- To the creation experience, I focus on the input once user is done creating a task.
-This way, the user can continue creating tasks without having to click on the input again.

 # Tech Stack